 These fights can get pretty brutal, and unprotected children often fall into their warpath.
 What’s even sadder is that at the end of it all, the mothers will side with the victors, also if they’re the ones responsible for the death of their children.

 29. The Pride of the African Continent is Quite Ruthless

 Dubbed the “kings of the jungle,” lions actually live on the plains of African countries.
 But even with this moniker, lions have been losing their prey and habitat with the encroachment of humans into their territory.

 They’re also their own worst enemy.
 When a new male ventures into a pride, he will kill off any of the cubs that are alive after he ousts the alpha male.
-This makes the females fertile again so that he can mate and create new offspring of his own.
+This makes the females fertile again so that they can mate and create new offspring of their own.

 Bears are one of the dominant omnivores of the forest, capable of eating anything and everything they come across.
 With those big powerful teeth, they can defend themselves quite well against any other predator.

 But those teeth are also perfect for eating their own young.
 Although a mother bear is fiercely protective, if she senses that her cubs are sick, she will eat them to put them out of their misery instead of trying to raise them to be healthy.

 31. Cute and Cuddly Sea Otters Have Blood on Their Hands